Peugeot 208 hatchback - MPG, running costs & CO2

 Peugeot 208 MPG & CO2

-Kicking off the petrol range, the 1.2-litre PureTech 75 manages between 46.7-53.6mpg and emissions of 93-98g/km of CO2, making it affordable for private and company-car drivers alike.
-The introduction of a turbocharger means the same engine can return 46.5-53mpg in PureTech 100 guise, with emissions from 96-102g/km.
+Kicking off the petrol range, the 1.2-litre PureTech 75 manages between 46.7-53.6mpg, with low CO2 emissions making it affordable for private and company-car drivers alike.
+The introduction of a turbocharger means the same engine can return up to 53mpg in PureTech 100 guise, with emissions from 121g/km.
 This blend of improved performance and efficiency will make it the sweet spot in the range for many buyers.
-It comes with a six-speed manual gearbox as standard, but fitting an eight-speed automatic only reduces fuel-efficiency to 44.3-50.3mpg.
-The range-topping petrol option, the PureTech 130, gets this gearbox as standard and officially returns 46-51.9mpg and CO2 emissions of 101-108g/km.
+It comes with a six-speed manual gearbox as standard, but fitting an eight-speed automatic only reduces fuel-efficiency to 50.3mpg.
+The range-topping petrol option, the PureTech 130, gets this gearbox as standard and officially returns up to 51.9mpg and CO2 emissions from 123g/km.

-Customers are also offered a single diesel, which won't make sense for the majority but could appeal to long-distance drivers thanks to its claimed fuel-efficiency figures of 60.8-71.4mpg.
-Company-car drivers will face a higher BiK bill than for the petrol engines, but with claimed CO2 emissions of 84-92g/km depending on specification, it's still relatively low.
+Customers are also offered a single diesel, which won't make sense for the majority but could appeal to long-distance drivers thanks to its claimed fuel-efficiency figure of up to 73.6mpg.
+Company-car drivers will benefit from a slightly lower BiK bill than for the petrol engines, thanks to CO2 emissions from 101g/km depending on specification.

-From 2020 the Peugeot e-208 (reviewed separately) will benefit from 0% BiK for company-car drivers, and its EV powertrain also offers private customers big savings on running costs - even if it's more expensive to buy initially.
-Its 211-mile driving range should make it suitable for all but the highest mileage drivers.
+The Peugeot e-208 (reviewed separately) benefits from 0% BiK for company-car drivers, and its EV powertrain also offers private customers big savings on running costs - even if it's more expensive to buy initially.
+Its 217-mile driving range should make it suitable for all but the highest mileage drivers.
 The battery pack can be charged to 80% in as little as 30 minutes using a 100kW public fast-charger, while a home wallbox takes around eight hours for a full charge.
 Using a domestic plug is possible but, with a charging time of more than 20 hours, it isn't really practical.

 Depreciation for the Peugeot 208 is expected to be fairly steep, with a mid-range petrol holding on to around 38% of its value after three years.
 The Renault Clio is likely to do slightly better, retaining more like 44% of its showroom value.